-Step 1: Wash your beard
+Step 1: Wash Your Beard

 The first step is to wash your beard using your chosen beard wash.
 Whilst in the shower, wet your beard and apply a small amount of beard wash to your beard, making sure you cleanse it thoroughly.
 After, wash all the soap out of our beard.

-Step 4: Apply your beard oil
+Step 4: Apply Your Beard Oil

-Step 5: Brush your beard.
+Step 5: Brush Your Beard

 Now the beard oil is applied, use your brush, preferable your boar's brush and brush your beard, this will help to make sure the whole beard is covered evenly and help tame some spray hairs.

-Apply a fingernails worth of beard balm and rub it between your palms, this will hep melt the balm so it will apply and absorb better.
+Apply a fingernails worth of beard balm and rub it between your palms, this will help melt the balm so it will apply and absorb better.
 Once the balm is melted, apply the balm to your beard, making sure you cover your whole beard.
 Balm is best for facial hairs and helping to style your beard.
 If you don't wish to style your beard then beard oil should be sufficient enough.

-Step 7: Style your beard.
+Step 7: Style Your Beard